pantasystem/Milktea/README-EN.md

 ## Build

-`git clone` this repo and create a file `local.properties`.<br>
+`git clone` this repo and create a file `secret.properties`.<br>
 ```
-touch local.properties
+touch secret.properties
 ```
-Add the following attributes to local.properties to configure the settings about the relay server for push notifications.<br>
+Add the following attributes to secret.properties to configure the settings about the relay server for push notifications.<br>
 To read more about the relay server for push notifications, please check below link.<br>
 https://github.com/pantasystem/MisskeyAndroidClient/blob/develop/PushToFCM/README.md<br>